lwjohnst86/nfs484-1484-tutorials/tutorial2/practiceAssignment-tut2.md

 lactase activity, but not acute exposure, but does not stimulate mRNA expression or enzyme production.
 Therefore, MCT effects lactase activity post-translationally

+## Final tips and comments ##

+* Sometimes its ok to **not** have an explanation without further data (eg. MCT and lactase activity)
+    * Science and research is often like that --- **describe** the finding, but you don't need to **explain** it for the assignments and exams

+* Keep things simple --- simplicity is better for you and for us who mark the assignment/exams